awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-secrets.md

 ## Creating a task definition that references sensitive data<a name="secrets-create-taskdefinition"></a>

-You can use the Amazon ECS console to create a task definition that references an Secrets Manager secret\.
+You can use the Amazon ECS console to create a task definition that references a Secrets Manager secret\.

 **To create a task definition that specifies a secret**